ayebear/config-file/README.md

 ----------------

 * Can load/save from/to either a file or string
+  * Can automatically save the file on object destruction
 * Contains an in-memory std::map of the options
-* Can use operator[] to easily access/create/modify options in the current section
+* Can use operator() to easily access/create/modify options
 * Supports using a std::map to load default options from
   * This means the user isn't required to make a configuration file, and can just add the options they wish to change.
 * You can check if an option exists before trying to access it (which would just create a new one)